mwiatrzyk/modelity/docs/source/guide.rst

 The **model_postvalidator** hook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create model postvalidator, :func:`modelity.model.model_postvalidator` decorator must be used.
+To create model postvalidator, :func:`modelity.hooks.model_postvalidator` decorator must be used.

 Model postvalidators, unlike :ref:`prevalidators<model_prevalidator>` from the previous